awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-medialive-channel-audiodescription.md

 ## Properties<a name="aws-properties-medialive-channel-audiodescription-properties"></a>

 `AudioNormalizationSettings`  <a name="cfn-medialive-channel-audiodescription-audionormalizationsettings"></a>
-Advanced audio normalization settings\.
+The advanced audio normalization settings\.
 *Required*: No
 *Type*: [AudioNormalizationSettings](aws-properties-medialive-channel-audionormalizationsettings.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AudioSelectorName`  <a name="cfn-medialive-channel-audiodescription-audioselectorname"></a>
-The name of the AudioSelector used as the source for this AudioDescription\.
+The name of the AudioSelector that is used as the source for this AudioDescription\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)